 It doesn’t matter if you’re just visiting or if you’re relocating to Culver City – you have to visit the Platform.
 The 120,000 square feet outdoor mall offers some of the widest variety of chefs, merchants, creative and outdoor activities, as well as fitness and wellness experiences.

 If you are a young professional, single and ready to mingle, you won’t find many other places as suitable to move to like LA.
-This is a big city packed full of young and single people, and the only difficult decision will be choosing where to move to from the many wonderful communities and areas.
-Figure the cheapest way to move out of state, forget the anxiety about moving out, and become a resident of this wonderful community.
+You figured out how to tell your friends that you are moving now figure out how to change the address quickly because this is a big city packed full of young and single people.
+The only difficult decision will be choosing where to move to from the many wonderful communities and areas.
+Figure the cheapest way to move out of state to reduce the costs of moving, try to sell or donate unwanted items or find free packing materials for moving.
+Forget the anxiety about moving out, and become a resident of this wonderful community.